HHS/pillbox-data-process/documentation/SETUP.md

 #### Setting up on Mac OSX

 Latest versions of OSX come with Python 2.7 installed.
 To run the Pillbox process, additional packages need to be installed.
-This assumes Xcode + command line tools are installed.
+This assumes [Xcode](https://developer.apple.com/xcode/downloads/) & command line tools are installed.
 If not, install Xcode first.

 1. Install pip
 	```